Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Final Fate - 1942:

-Tyr departed Hull on Febr.
-4-1942 in ballast for Halifax via Methil and Loch Ewe, and after having corrected her compasses she anchored up to await a convoy.
+As already mentioned, Tyr departed Hull on Febr.
+4-1942 in ballast for Halifax (via Methil and Loch Ewe), and after having corrected her compasses she anchored up to await a convoy.
 Shortly after noon a German aircraft came over, dropping 2 bombs, both of which missed, partly because of the strong wind and partly because of the heavy fire from Tyr and the ships around her.
 She continued her voyage on Febr.
 6, and again a German aircraft appeared, dropping a bomb in front of the bows of one of the ships in the convoy, and about half an hour later another 2 aircraft came over and dropped 4 bombs which landed right next to Tyr, though without causing any harm, and the aircraft were met by heavy fire from the escorts as well as the ships in the convoy.
-(Note that she's included, together with the Norwegian Bestum and Loke, in Convoy FN 624, which had originated in Southend on Febr.
-5-1942 and arrived Methil on the 7th - external link).
+Note that she's included, together with the Norwegian Bestum and Loke, in Convoy FN 624 (external link, incomplete listing), which had originated in Southend on Febr.
+5 and arrived Methil on the 7th; Tyr had left Humber on Febr.
+6, according to the archive document.
+She dropped anchor off Methil on Febr.
+7, then left in convoy in the morning of Febr.
+14, arriving Loch Ewe the next day (she's listed in Convoy EN 46 which left Methil on Febr.
+13 and arrived Oban on the 16th - external link, Marianne is also named).

-All on board had gotten in 3 lifeboats when the U-boat appeared, course for Sable Island was pointed out to them and apologies made for having had to sink their ship.
-The boats set sail for Nova Scotia and tried to stay together, but in the increasing seas and wind it proved impossible.
 The 3rd mate's boat with 9 on board was found after 16 hours by a Canadian patrol vessel and landed in Halifax that same evening.
-The 1st mate's boat was seen by a Canadian aircraft and after having been in the boat for 52 hours its occupants were rescued by the Canadian HMCS Georgian on March 11 and landed in Halifax on the 12th, where they were met by the Norwegian Consul Juell and Captain E. Johnsen from Nortraship.
+The 1st mate's boat was spotted by a Canadian aircraft and after having been in the boat for 52 hours its occupants were rescued by the Canadian HMCS Georgian on March 11 and landed in Halifax on the 12th, where they were met by the Norwegian Consul Juell and Captain E. Johnsen from Nortraship.
 They were all taken to Camp Hill Hospital for medical care.
 The captain's lifeboat with 13 on board was never found.
 18 had survived.

-According to an article in "Krigsseileren", Issue No. 2 for 1982, 2 of the survivors were reunited after 40 years, both living in Hull in England at the time without having known about each other.
+According to an article in "Krigsseileren", Issue No. 2 for 1982, 2 of the survivors were reunited after 40 years, both living in Hull at the time without having known about each other.
 They were the Norwegian Arne Sørensen and the British Dennis Atkins.

 Crew List:

-* denotes those who were in the 3rd mate's lifeboat, the others were in the 1st mate's boat.
+* Denotes those who were in the 3rd mate's lifeboat, the others were in the 1st mate's boat.

 Survivors